-Many of the books in the Roadside Geology series are on a second or third edition, and it is absolutely worth it to buy the newest editions as they are fully rewritten with the lastest information, color photos, reworked maps, and some provide GPS information as well.
+Many of the books in the Roadside Geology series are in a second or third edition, and it is absolutely worth it to buy the newest editions as they are fully rewritten with the latest information, color photos, reworked maps, and some provide GPS information as well.

 Title: Roadside Geology of Idaho by Paul Link, Shawn Willsey and Keegan Schmidt – 2nd Edition